-BlackRock Retirement Expense Worksheet This worksheet covers more than 50 separate expenditure items in eight categories ranging from personal living expenses to medical costs to taxes and transportation to arrive at your estimated annual retirement expenses.
+BlackRock Retirement Expense Worksheet This worksheet covers more than 50 separate expenditure items in eight categories ranging from personal living expenses to medical costs to taxes and transportation .

-Retirement Withdrawal Calculator This calculator from the American Institute For Economic Research allows you to estimate the level of inflation-adjusted withdrawals you can take from retirement savings based on such factors as your age, how much assurance you require that your savings will support you throughout your planning horizon and the level of expenses you pay.
+Retirement Withdrawal Calculator This American Institute For Economic Research tool helps you estimate the level of inflation-adjusted withdrawals you can take from retirement savings based on your age and other factors.

 Villas, Castles and Vacations: How Perks And Giveaways Create Conflicts of Interest In The Annuity Industry This report from the office of Senator Elizabeth Warren details the fees, rewards, prizes and other inducements many annuity purveyors provide to insurance agents to spur annuity sales.